yoongkang/mlnd-capstone-proposal/proposal.md

 "identity_hate"
 ```

+The dimensionality of the input is 160k rows with 8 columns.

-Jigsaw and Kaggle have also provided the test set.
-As this is a completed competition, they have also provided one with labels, so that submissions are unnecessary to find out the score.
+Jigsaw and Kaggle have also provided the test set with dimensionality 153k rows with 2 columns (where the columns are `id` and the `comment_text`).

+As this is a completed competition, they have also provided a test set with labels, so that submissions are unnecessary to find out the score.

 ### Solution Statement